SamThinks-Com/Kitten-TTS-Server/README.md

-# Kitten TTS Server: High-Performance, Lightweight TTS with GPU Acceleration
+# Kitten TTS Server: High-Performance, Lightweight TTS with API and GPU Acceleration

 **Self-host the ultra-lightweight [KittenTTS model](https://github.com/KittenML/KittenTTS) with this enhanced API server.
 Features an intuitive Web UI, a flexible API, large text processing for audiobooks, and uniquely, high-performance GPU acceleration.**